johnhewi/ezinnit/README.md

 # <p align="center">ezinnit
 ### <p align="center">Easily Initialize Continuous Integration and Continuous Deployment</p>
-Continuous integration means that from the moment you begin your project, commits to main should be automatically deployed.
+Continuous integration means that from the moment you begin your project, commits to main are automatically deployed.
-Continuous deployment means that from the moment you begin your project, you should have a live build of your app in a container on a remote server with a secure public connection.
+Continuous deployment means that from the moment you begin your project, you have a live build of your app in a container on a remote server with a secure public connection.

-<br>This script initializes your gitlab repository and installs dokku on your server.
+<br>This script initializes your gitlab repository and installs dokku and a gitlab runner on your server.
-Your gitlab repository and dokku are configured to automatically deploy any commits to your main branch to your server, where your app is automatically built in a container and securely served  at your domain.
+Your gitlab repository is configured to automatically deploy any commits to your main branch to your server, where your app is automatically built in a container and served at your domain securely.

 ### To download and run ezinnit: